Officially out now: The TypeDB 3.0 Roadmap

 Learn more

-Learn more about defining a schema in the TypeDB Learning course.
+Learn more about defining a schema in TypeDB Academy.

 See how to send a Define query to TypeDB.